k2view-academy/K2View-Academy/articles/11_query_builder/02_query_builder_window.md

 <web>

-When opened via the [DB Interface Explorer](/articles/04_fabric_studio/25_web_data_explorer.md), the Query Builder opens in the main panel, on the right
+When opened via the [DB Interface Explorer](/articles/04_fabric_studio/25_web_data_explorer.md), the Query Builder opens in the main panel, on the right:

 ![image](images/web/01_QB1.png)

-When Opened from Schema Editor, Graphit or Broadway, the Query Builder opens as a popup window
+When opened from either the Schema Editor, Graphit or Broadway, the Query Builder opens as a popup window:

 ![QB popup](../03_logical_units/images/web/01_QB_WEB_popup3.png)